damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.md

 - Attempt 3 => Three messages sent without response
 - Attempt 4 => Four messages sent without response
 - Qualified => Soft-BANT criteria met.
 Action: convert to Contact and introduce to sales team.
-- Progressing => Communication is two-way.
-Soft-BANT still undetermined.
+- Progressing => Communication is two-way, but Soft-BANT still undetermined.
+Any response that doesn't immediately put the lead into "Qualified", "Unqualified", or "Nurture" status should put the lead in this status.
 - Unqualified => Soft-BANT criteria not met (e.g. a developer using GitLab for personal projects, a student, etc.).
 Action: send appropriate resources if requested; avoid sending salesy messages.
 - Bad Data => Invalid email address.
 Note: only mark as bad data if there is no communication channel.
 For example, a lead who provide "Spam Spamson" as their name but still provided a valid email address is not Bad Data.
+- Nurture => May become "Qualified" in the future, but communication is closed.
+Will receive useful marketing emails.

 ## Nurture campaign process